PeterCxy/Shelter/README.md

 FAQS
 ===

 **Q**: Why not use Island by OasisFeng, the creator of Greenify?
 **A**: Simply because it is not an FOSS app and it bundles with non-free SDKs.
 Note that this doesn't necessarily mean that Island has anti-features like tracking (and I don't think it has either), it's just that I wrote Shelter as an FOSS replacement of it.
 There is no other reason why one would prefer Shelter over Island except for this one.

+**Q**: Why does Shelter always run in background?
+**A**: Please try removing Shelter from "Recent Apps" every time you close it.
+If it still persists in your notifications and eating up battery, you might have encountered a bug.
+Please file a bug report.

 **Q**: How do I uninstall Shelter from my device?
 **A**: 1) Go to Settings -> Accounts to remove the work profile; 2) Go to Settings -> Security -> Advanced -> Device admin apps to remove Shelter from Device Admin apps; 3) Uninstall Shelter normally.

 **Q**: If I encounter bugs, how do I report them?
 **A**: You could file an issue on either the main repository at <https://git.angry.im/PeterCxy/Shelter> or the mirror repository at <https://github.com/PeterCxy/Shelter>.
+Please include your system information as well as a logcat if possible.